-Girls’/Women’s Competitive Sport Needs to be Affirmed and Trans-Identified Males Need to be Accommodated.
+Girls’/Women’s Competitive Sport Needs to be Affirmed and Males Who Identify as Transgender Need to be Accommodated.

 Sports have been continuously sex-segregated for over 100 years, across disciplines where male sex-linked advantages affect competitive opportunities for females.
 Congress passed Title IX in 1972 and approved its implementing regulations governing competitive sport in educational institutions in 1975, explicitly permitting girls and women’s sport to exist separate from boys’ and men’s sport.
 Law and sports policy makers understood that from the onset of male puberty, male bodies develop such that they are, as a group, faster, stronger, and more powerful than female bodies as a group.
 The performance gap between male and female athletes that emerges from that point typically ranges from 8-20% depending on the sport and event, and “up to 50% where explosive power and complex movement skills are pivotal.”